brockcooper/optimization_project/README.md

 ######Optimizations Made to Scrolling:
 1. Made a smaller image for pizzas in background
-1. Reduced number of pizzas being generated from hundreds to 25
+1. Reduced number of pizzas being generated from hundreds to 40
-1. Create items variable outside updatePositions function so function wouldn't re-create an array of elements on each scroll
+1. Created items variable outside updatePositions function so function wouldn't re-create an array of elements on each scroll
 1. Added "transform" properties to mover class in CSS to force elements into their own composite layer
+1. Changed any querySelector calls to getElementById or getElementsByClassName